What do your genes say about you!?

 - Here’s what to do if you would like me create a PureGenomics account for you:

-- I’ll create your account as soon as I can.
+- I’ll create your account as soon as I can & email a confirmation.

 - You’ll get an email from PureGenomics with instructions.
 You can either upload your 23andme data by providing your login info or uploading the raw data directly. (*To access your 23andme raw data, find instructions here.)

 - Once you upload your 23andme data, I’ll be notified by the PureGenomics site.
-At that point, if you want me to, I’ll generate your supplement report and email it to you.
+At that point, I’ll generate your supplement report and email it to you.
 I can only do this if you allow me to view your results.
 Please see disclaimer below.

 - **Implicit in your request for the PureGenomics supplement recommendations is an understanding that I’ll be able to see your data.
 (If you allow it, I will only have access to the info produced by PureGenomics, which is a mere subset of your 23andme data).
 But I won’t look at it.
 I’ll just save the data as a PDF and email it to you.
 Be assured, you can hide your data from me by going to Account –> My Account, then unchecking the box at the very top, next to “Allow my practitioner, Anne Buzzelli to view my results.”